karenhlai/Trendr/README.md

   return $.ajax(request);
 };
 ```
 Adding photo data in ajax reqeusts proved to be an initial challenge.
-While able to pass in destructured post data to the request when createPost did not involve photo uplaods, this did not work when our event handlers invovled photo data.
+While able to pass in destructured post data to the request when createPost did not involve photo uploads, this did not work when our event handlers invovled media(photo) data.
 Hence, I invovled a conditional check to pass in post data (not wrapped with {}) to populate the reqeust with the media as well.

 <!-- place a code snippet here -->